 In 2004, a Maine Coon named Little Nicky became the first pet animal to be cloned commercially.
 After Little Nicky died at the age of 17, his Dallas-area owner, Julie (who declined to give her full name to media outlets), saved his tissue in a gene bank.
 She paid $50,000 to have the California-based Genetic Savings & Clone, Inc.—a controversial company dedicated to dog and cat cloning—transplant Little Nicky's DNA into an egg cell.
 A surrogate mother cat carried the embryo, and gave birth to a kitten that was similar in appearance and temperament to Julie's prized kitty.

 According to newspaper interviews, Julie was a happy customer.
 However, she won't be commissioning a Little Nicky III anytime soon.
 Genetic Savings & Clone, Inc.—which made global headlines for producing the first cloned cat, CC, in 2001—closed in 2006, reportedly for financial reasons.

-Technically, Corduroy—the feline who currently holds the Guinness World Record for world's oldest living cat—is only half-Maine Coon.
-However, Corduroy's 26-year lifespan puts his purebred counterparts to shame.
+Technically, Corduroy—the feline who once helds the Guinness World Record for world's oldest living cat—was only half-Maine Coon.
+However, Corduroy's 27-year lifespan put his purebred counterparts to shame.